-- INTRODUCTION.
-This document presents the process the Department of Energy (Department) will use to interface with the Defense Nuclear Facilities Safety Board (Board) and its staff.
-The requirements and guidance set forth in this Manual apply to Department personnel who are to use them to facilitate the quality and responsiveness of the Department's interactions with the Board and its staff.
-The Department's interface process was originally formalized on June 7, 1994, in "Management Direction for Interface with the Defense Nuclear Facilities Safety Board," a memorandum from Charles B. Curtis to Distribution (see subparagraph 2e).
-Contractor responsibilities are listed in attachment I, Contractor Requirements Document. - a.
-The Board is an independent executive branch establishment responsible for providing advice and recommendations to the President and the Secretary of Energy regarding public health and safety issues at Department defense nuclear facilities. - (1) The Board is chartered by Congress through the National Defense Authorization Act (see subparagraph 2a) to perform the following functions: - (a) review and evaluate the content and implementation of the standards relating to the design, construction, operation, and decommissioning of the Department's defense nuclear facilities (including applicable Department Orders, regulations, and requirements); - (b) investigate any event or practice at Departmental defense nuclear facilities that has adversely affected or may adversely affect public health and safety; - (c) systematically analyze design and operational data, including safety analysis reports, from any Departmental defense nuclear facility; - (d) review the design and construction of a new Departmental defense nuclear facility and make recommendations considered necessary to protect public health and safety; and - (e) make such recommendations to the Secretary with respect to Departmental defense nuclear facilities, including operations of such facilities, standards, and research needs, as the Board determines are necessary to ensure adequate protection of public health and safety.
+- a.
+The Board is an independent executive branch establishment responsible for providing advice and recommendations to the President and the Secretary of Energy (Secretary) regarding public health and safety issues at Departmental defense nuclear facilities. - (1) The Board was established by Congress in 1988 (see subparagraph 2a) to perform the functions summarized below: - review and evaluate the content and implementation of the standards relating to the design, construction, operation, and decommissioning of Departmental defense nuclear facilities (including applicable Departmental Orders, regulations, and requirements); - (b) investigate any event or practice at Departmental defense nuclear facilities that has adversely affected or may adversely affect public health and safety; - (c) analyze design and operational data, including safety analysis reports, from any Departmental defense nuclear facility; - (d) review the design and construction of a new Departmental defense nuclear facility and make recommendations considered necessary to protect public health and safety; and - (e) make such recommendations to the Secretary with respect to Departmental defense nuclear facilities, including operations of such facilities, standards, and research needs, as the Board determines are necessary to ensure adequate protection of public health and safety.